HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 What People Say Would Help

-Rather than pointing to a single solution, participants described changes that would make attention easier to sustain within their existing environments.
-Five themes appeared repeatedly across responses.
+Rather than pointing toward a single solution, participants described conditions that would make sustained attention easier to maintain within existing environments.

 “Turn off constant notifications.”